MicrosoftDocs/iis-docs/iis/manage/powershell/an-introduction-to-windows-powershell-and-iis.md

 See [http://www.powergadgets.com](http://www.powergadgets.com/) to learn more about the visualization tools based on Windows PowerShell.

-See [https://www.iis.net](https://www.iis.net/) for information about the Microsoft IIS.
+See [https://www.iis.net](https://www.iis.net/) for information about Microsoft IIS.

 ## About the Author

 Dr. James McCaffrey works for Volt Information Sciences, Inc., where he manages technical training for software engineers working at Microsoft's Redmond, Washington campus.
 He has worked as a lead engineer on several key Microsoft products including Internet Explorer and MSN Search, and is the author of ".NET Test Automation: A Problem-Solution Approach", Apress, 2006.

 [Discuss in IIS Forums](https://forums.iis.net/1151.aspx)